Near Springstead in Iron County, Wisconsin — The American Midwest (Great Lakes)

 Other nearby markers.
 At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
 Flambeau Trail – Manitowish (approx. 7.9 miles away); Roddis Line – Turtle-Flambeau Dam (approx. 8.2 miles away); Flambeau Trail – Turtle Flambeau Flowage Dam (approx. 8.3 miles away); Lac du Flambeau (approx. 8.7 miles away); Veterans Memorial (approx. 8.8 miles away); Flambeau Trail – Two Ways to Go (approx. 9.3 miles away); Roddis Line – Lake of the Falls (approx. 9.3 miles away); Government Boarding School Boys Dormitory (approx. 9.3 miles away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on September 14, 2012, by Paul Fehrenbach of Germantown, Wisconsin.
-This page has been viewed 362 times since then.
+It was originally submitted on September 14, 2012, by Paul Fehrenbach of Germantown, Wisconsin.
+This page has been viewed 410 times since then and 17 times this year.
 Photos: 1, 2, 3. submitted on September 14, 2012, by Paul Fehrenbach of Germantown, Wisconsin. • Bernard Fisher was the editor who published this page.